 Taking the internship with Motive PR helped me kickstart my career in an industry that excites me but it’s also really helped me grow in confidence.
 Being in a supportive environment, being exposed to the real world and having the opportunity to network throughout my role really did give me a competitive edge that’s set me up for my career.

 This summer the agency is going to recruit at least two interns.
-To find out more about how to apply for these roles please click here.
+To find out more about jobs at Motive, please check out our careers page here.